-- The Fury Shoal tour is characterized by a potpourri of various reef structures, such as small caves, reef blocks that are abundantly covered with vegetation, plateaus, canyons, coral gardens and drop offs.
+- The Fury Shoal tour is characterized by a colorful potpourri of the most diverse reef structures, such as small cave systems, reef blocks densely covered with corals, plateaus, canyons, coral gardens and drop-offs.
+Not to mention the incredible variety of fish that the Red Sea has to offer.

-- Not to mention the incredible variety of fish, which the Red Sea has to offer.
-Some people would prefer to dive the whole Red Sea in 7 days.
-Those are on this safari definitely out of place.
-Because this tour is characterized by short journeys and extensive dives.
+- Some people would love to dive the entire Red Sea in 7 days.
+Those are definitely out of place on this safari.
+Because this tour is characterized by short driving distances and extensive dives.

-From Marsa Alam, the boat travels north approx. one and a half hours to the Elphinstone Reef – a great excursion!
-Depending on the water level, the Elphinstone's high plateau lies at a depth between one and three metres.
-Strong surface currents and lots of boat traffic make it impossible to snorkel here.
+From Marsa Alam the boat goes about one and a half hours north to Elphinstone Reef!
+The reef top of Elphinstone Reef lies at a depth of between one and three meters, depending on the water level.
+Strong surface currents and lots of boat traffic make snorkeling here impossible.

-Divers however can plunge straight into some challenging fun!
-The reef is known for its extraordinary biodiversity and, of course, also for sighting large fish.
-In the north, we dive down a sloping plateau from 18 to 40 metres, and in the south, down the underwater terraces.
-The west and east wall plunge steeply into the deep.
-The Elphinstone Reef has a total length of approx. 725 metres and a width of 140 metres.
+Divers, however, can dive right into a challenging treat!
+The reef is known for its exceptional biodiversity and, of course, sightings of large fish.
+In the north we dive on a sloping plateau from 18 to 40 meters and in the south on the underwater terraces.
+The west and east walls drop off steeply into the depths.
+The Elphinstone reef has a total length of about 600 meters and a width of 70 meters.